steuernb/NLR-Annotator/readme.md

 # NLR-Annotator

+This branch has an updated version of NLR-Parser.
+Now this should be compatible with up-to-date meme-suite versions.
+However, this is not fully tested yet.
+It should work but please let me know if you find any issues.

 ## Introduction
 NLR-Annotator is a tool to annotate loci associated with NLRs in large sequences.
 It is searching for amino acid motifs within all 6 frames of a nucleotide sequence.